annadalmolin/CRAFT/README.md

 ### Installation from the Docker image

 The Docker image saves you from the installation burden.
-A Docker image of CRAFT is available from DockerHub; just pull the it with the command:
+A Docker image of CRAFT is available from DockerHub; just pull it with the command:

 	docker pull adalmolin/CRAFT:v1.0